muemapius128-coder/Privel-trade/backend/src/README.md

-# Backend Source
+# Source Code

-The `src` directory contains the complete application source code for the Privel Trade backend.
+> The `src` directory contains the complete implementation of the Privel Trade backend.
+Every business capability, AI service, trading engine, broker integration, and system utility originates here.

-All business logic, APIs, services, modules, and shared utilities are organized here using a modular architecture.

 ---

+# Purpose

+The source code is organized using a modular architecture, allowing each feature of the platform to evolve independently while remaining tightly integrated through shared services and interfaces.

+This architecture improves scalability, maintainability, testing, and future expansion.

+---

-## Directory Structure
+# Directory Structure

 ```text
 src/